 The plan was for the collection to be made available once preparation was complete, with a target date in April 2020.
 But the COVID-19 health crisis has delayed the reckoning, and the Klan collection from Hamilton County remains inaccessible to all but a small handful in a large storage room lined with metal shelves among thousands of articles, maps, and photos in acid-free folders and boxes—a painful chapter of Indiana history that remains partially untold and fully unresolved.

-In the spring of 1995, Don Roberts opened what some might consider a Pandora’s box.
+of 1995, Don Roberts opened what some might consider a Pandora’s box.
 He was clearing out a barn behind an old house in downtown Noblesville he had purchased in an estate sale.
 In a corner was a steamer trunk.
 Inside, he found white Ku Klux Klan hoods, sashes, and a small electric cross.

 But even more significant were the names of Hamilton County men who had been members of the KKK in the ’20s.
 On ivory cards stained brown along the edges, elegant signatures indicated their allegiance to the Klan, to uphold the aspirational promise to be “of unquestionable character and … loyal American citizens.”
 He found more names on sheets of creased, beige paper and among a dozen stacks of saltine-sized membership-dues receipts, each held together with a rusty staple.